Zen in the United States: Korean Seon

-Vietnamese Thien
+Vietnamese Thiền

 Vietnamese Zen teachers in America include Thich Thien-An and Thich Nhat Hanh.
 Thich Thien-An came to America in 1966 as a visiting professor at UCLA and taught traditional Thien meditation.
 Thich Nhat Hanh was a monk in Vietnam during the Vietnam War.
 He was a peace activist nominated for the Nobel Peace Prize in 1967 by Martin Luther King Jr. In 1966, he left Vietnam in exile and established the Plum Village Monastery in France.
 He founded the Order of Interbeing and wrote more than one hundred books about Buddhism, which made him a popular Buddhist author in the West.
 In his books and talks, Thich Nhat Hanh emphasized mindfulness (sati) as the most important practice in daily life.
 His monastic students live and practice at three centers in the United States: Deer Park Monastery in Escondido, California, Blue Cliff Monastery in Pine Bush, New York, and Magnolia Grove Monastery in Batesville, Mississippi.